Who should have a Cervical Screen Test?

 The age that women should begin cervical screening has changed.
 The basis for this decision is high-level international evidence.
 The research shows:

-- cervical cancer is very rare in women younger than 25;
+- Cervical cancer is very rare in women younger than 25;

-- while HPV is very common in women of this age group, the body usually clears it within 1-2 years;
+- While HPV is very common in women of this age group, the body usually clears it within 1-2 years;

-- HPV that is not cleared by the body usually takes 10-15 years to develop into cervical cancer; and
+- A HPV that is not cleared by the body usually takes 10-15 years to develop into cervical cancer; and

-- there are some risks with treating abnormalities in the cervix in young women.
+- There are some risks with treating abnormalities in the cervix in young women.
 These include the chance of pregnancy complications later in life.

 Remember: If at any time you have symptoms, such as pain, unusual vaginal discharge or bleeding or recent persistent unusual changes, you should see your doctor or healthcare provider straightaway.